chandan1499/CultFit_clone/README.md

 # Cultfit Clone
 This project is a complete clone UI with some functionalities of cultfit website like you can make purchase of clothes, foods from here.
+Used localStorage to save user data, Cart data etc.

 ## How to run the app
 <ul>